canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

   # the delay is in seconds
   delay_before_retry = 2

-As you may have noticed, once every test was executed, all failing tests were retried up to two times, waiting a few seconds between one attempt and the next.
+After every test was executed, all failing tests were retried up to two times, waiting a few seconds between one attempt and the next.
-This may be very useful if, for example, a test relies on an external factor like, for example, WiFi access.
+This may be useful if, for example, a test relies on an external factor like WiFi access.

 Config Renaming
 ===============

-Checkbox, by default, always calls its configs as ``checkbox.conf`` and always looks for them in the same three places.
+The default configuration filename Checkbox looks for is `checkbox.conf`.
+The config file is always looks for them in the same three places.
 This may be an issue when one wants to store and use multiple configurations on the same machine.

-Lets try to make Checkbox load a new configuration from a different location and with a different name.
+Let's try to make Checkbox load a new configuration from a different location.

-First, create the following config in ``/tmp/my_config_name.conf``
+First, create the following config at ``/tmp/my_config_name.conf``

 .. code:: none